 Annotation (bounding boxes) was done manually following the annotation guideline of PASCAL VOC 2012, plus one additional constraint: a box has to contain at least 20% of valid pixels (these are non-depth-error pixels and depth value of less than 10 meters.
 This way we discard human annotations of far-away blobs that could be confused with depth noise or that are simply very small bounding boxes for our low-resolution thermal images.

-The data has been annotated by two human annotators on the Color modality (not provided).
+The data has been annotated by two human annotators.
+For tranining/validation data, this has been done on the Color modality (not provided).
 To be able to use the color labels in depth and thermal, all the three modalities had to be spatiotemporally aligned beforehand.
 Although spatial registration is accurate, there can be temporal missalignment for dynamic scenes.
 Therefore, the provided cross-modal labels should be better considered "weak" labels.
-For the test data, however, we try to minimize this as much as possible by a much more careful and exhaustive manual supervision on depth/thermal modalities individually.
+For the test data, however, we minimized this as much as possible by a better spatiotemporal synchronization (see the aligned thermal in Video 1) and a much more careful and exhaustive manual supervision on depth/thermal modalities individually.
 More details on this in the next section.

 Spatial registration and time synchronization

 Registration and synchronization are crucial in order to be able to use the Color annotations for Depth/Thermal and, also, to successfully exploit complementary information between Depth and Thermal in any promising fusion method.

 For the spatial registration, Depth is on-the-fly registered to Color by RealSense.
 Thermal however is spatially registered to Depth by our own off-line procedure.
 See the schematic in Figure 2.
 Having Depth registered to Color and Thermal to Depth, we have all the modalities registered to the same common space (Color) where the annotations lay.